coreos/docs/running-coreos/cloud-providers/vultr/index.md

 ## Accessing the VPS

-You can now login to CoreOS, assuming the associated private key is in place on your local computer you'll immediately be logged in.
-You may need to specify the specific location using ```-i LOCATION```.
+You can now log in to CoreOS using the associated private key on your local computer.
+You may need to specify its location using ```-i LOCATION```.
 If you need additional details on how to specify the location of your private key file see [here](http://www.cyberciti.biz/faq/force-ssh-client-to-use-given-private-key-identity-file/).

-SSH to the IP of your VPS, and specify the "core" user specifically: ```ssh core@IP```
+SSH to the IP of your VPS, and specify the "core" user: ```ssh core@IP```

 ```